TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Appendix/SupportedFilenamesAndFormats.rst

 .. important::

-   This information is included for the sake of completeness.
-It is however not recommended to do it this way.
    For best results, follow the guidelines in :ref:`general-conventions`, specifically :ref:`general-conventions-dir-and-filenames`.